 The Sinclair Method, or TSM, is pretty simple—just take a dose of FDA-approved naltrexone one hour before the start of a drinking session to significantly reduce alcohol cravings.
 You can learn more about it here.
 And while TSM doesn’t work for everyone, it’s proven extremely effective for a lot of people.

 We recently surveyed Reddit and Facebook users to get their take on TSM and how it’s worked for them.
 Fifty-five people responded.
-Two of them told us it saved their lives, and four people used the word “miracle.”
+Two of them told us it saved their lives, and four used the word “miracle.”
 Two-thirds of respondents now drink less than half of what they used to, including some who are completely abstinent.